-The SP4K-C projector has two air inlets and two air inlets.
-The air inlets are located on the front side and bottom side of the projector.
-The air outlets are located on the top and on the back side of the projector.
+The SP2K-C projector has three air inlets and one air outlet.
+The air inlets are located on the front, rear and bottom side of the projector.
+The air outlet is located on the top of the projector.

 Take into account the location of the air inlets and outlets when determining a suitable location to install the projector.
 Make sure that when installed, the hot air coming from the air outlets is not automatically sucked back in via the air inlets.